 She is a graduate of Indiana University's Ernie Pyle School of Journalism where she studied feature writing, editing and photography.
 She is a member of Garden Writers Association and graduate of The Ohio State University Extension Master Gardeners' training program and was named Outstanding Master Gardener at the 2015 state conference.
 She served as the editor of the Ohio Master Gardener Volunteer Training Manual published in 2017.
 Prior to freelance writing, she gained 12 years experience in public relations and marketing, including account management for an award-winning PR firm, marketing for the North American operations of an international packaging company, and adjunct faculty for PR and marketing courses for a community college.

-Beyond writing and producing feature stories, Teresa enjoys gardening in her backyard, hiking with her German short-haired pointer, cooking with local ingredients, crafting and exploring new places.
+Beyond writing and producing feature stories, Teresa enjoys gardening in her backyard, designing landscapes for others, hiking with her German short-haired pointer, cooking with local ingredients, crafting and exploring new places.

 If you want to change the world, pick up your pen and write. -- Martin Luther